mackelab/spikefinder_SV-DeepSpike/README.md

 # Spikefinder submission with supervised DeepSpike

-This is the code used to create the DeepSpike submission for the spikefinder challenge: http://spikefinder.codeneuro.org/
+This is the code used to create the DeepSpike submission (Artur Speiser, Srinivas Turaga, Jakob H. Macke) for the spikefinder challenge: http://spikefinder.codeneuro.org/

 We train recurrent neural networks trained on the available annotated data.
 For details check [Community-based benchmarking improves spike inference from two-photon calcium imaging data](https://www.biorxiv.org/content/early/2017/08/18/177956)